The Year in Review

 Over the past year we have reflected on what stepping into this unfamiliar world means.
 We were challenged to reflect upon it from all angles: Sense of place, sustainability, heritage, utopia/dystopia and who we are engaging in conversation.
 It is easy to become fatigued by the issues we are facing, to lose heart.
 We explored as one student put it, ‘haptic starvation’ and how to address making in professional ways outside of the studio.
 We developed our international networks and have used the move to digital to invite stellar speakers from across the world.

 In the past year, we have embraced change so that we do not lose heart, to explore ways we can look at our identity in this world and how we can, even in small ways, create and think in ways that generate work that is purposeful, reflective or helps us to somehow understand.
 In the main, throughout the eight MA courses we have built a sense of community that we could only imagine before – crossing the boundaries between enterprise, research, and creativity.

+We can’t stop change happening, but we have embraced the unusual.
+It has been hard work, but very much worth it.
 We wish the students well as they progress their work beyond the MA.

 Marie Brennan M.IDI FRSA